Orthogonal Hierarchical Decomposition for Structure-Aware Table Understanding with Large Language Models: Experiments

 \textbf{Effectiveness of Semantic-Spatial Synergy:} The integration of spatial and semantic constraints is essential for robust tree induction.
-Removing the semantic predicate (\textbf{w/o $\mathbb{P}_{\text{semantic}}$}) leads to a consistent decline in EM and LLM-based scores.
-Specifically, the degradation in the \textit{w/o $\mathbb{P}_{\text{semantic}}$} variant on AITQA suggests that geometric proximity alone is insufficient for resolving structural ambiguities in non-standard layouts, where semantic validation serves as a necessary corrective measure.
+Removing the semantic constraint (\textbf{w/o $\mathbb{C}_{\text{semantic}}$}) leads to a consistent decline of 4.88\% to 7.25\% in EM and LLM-based scores, underscoring the necessity of LLM-driven semantic predicates in resolving structural ambiguities.
+Specifically, the degradation in this variant on AITQA suggests that geometric proximity alone is insufficient for non-standard layouts, where semantic validation serves as a necessary corrective measure.

 \textbf{Validation of Structural Integrity through Dual-Pathway Protocol:} The dual-pathway reconstruction demonstrates clear advantages over single-axis or traditional serialization methods.
-As shown in the results, the absence of the column tree (\textbf{w/o $\mathcal{T}_{col}$}) triggers the most substantial performance drop on AITQA (from 69.34\% to 49.15\% EM), identifying vertical hierarchical dependencies as a primary bottleneck for complex table understanding.
-Furthermore, replacing OHD's logical lineage with standard \textbf{Markdown} or \textbf{HTML} formats results in a performance loss of over 10\% in EM across most benchmarks.
-This comparison validates that explicit hierarchical paths preserve more task-relevant structural information than flat grid-based representations.
+As shown in the results, the absence of the column tree (\textbf{w/o $\mathcal{T}_{P}$ ($\mathcal{T}_{\text{col}}$)}) triggers the most substantial performance drop on AITQA (from 69.34\% to 49.13\% EM), identifying vertical hierarchical dependencies as a vital bottleneck for AITQA, whereas both pathways are highly complementary in capturing the full multi-dimensional semantic association on HiTab.
+Furthermore, replacing OHD's logical association with standard formats (\textbf{w/o Association (Markdown/HTML)}) results in a performance loss of over 10\% in EM across most benchmarks.
+This substantial decline confirms that OHD's hierarchical path representation provides much richer structural grounding than traditional flat sequences.

-\textbf{Importance of LLM-based Heuristics in Structural Arbitration:} The \textbf{w/o LLM-based Heuristics} variant shows a moderate performance decrease.
-This indicates that while dual-pathway reconstruction provides a comprehensive context, the heuristic-based refinement effectively mitigates structural redundancy and noise, thereby streamlining the reasoning process for the LLM.
+\textbf{Importance of LLM-based Heuristics in Structural Arbitration:} The \textbf{w/o LLM-based Heuristics} variant shows a moderate performance decrease ranging from 0.37\% to 2.91\% by directly concatenating both serialized pathways as input without selective filtering.
+This indicates that excessive structural noise from dual-pathways can easily overwhelm LLM's downstream reasoning capacity.
+It highlights the critical importance of our heuristic-based arbitration in distilling task-relevant context, thereby mitigating structural redundancy and streamlining the reasoning process.
 Overall, the full OHD configuration achieves the highest scores across all metrics, suggesting that the synergy between orthogonal topology induction and dual-pathway association is critical for handling heterogeneous table structures.